 To determine whether you need to initialize the grant tables, look for a

 mysqldirectory under the data directory.
 (The data directory normally is named

 varand is located under your MySQL installation directory.)
 Make sure that you have a file named

 mysqldatabase directory.
 If not, initialize the data directory.
-After doing so and starting the server, test the initial privileges by executing this command:
+After doing so and starting the server, you should be able to connect to the server.

-rootaccount (see Section 188.8.131.52, “Initializing the Data Directory Manually Using mysqld”).
-That is a security risk, so setting the password for the
+rootwithout using a password if you have initialized MySQL using mysqld --initialize-insecure (see Section 188.8.131.52, “Initializing the Data Directory Manually Using mysqld” for details).
+That is a security risk, so you should set a password for the

 If you have updated an existing MySQL installation to a newer version, did you run the mysql_upgrade script?
 If not, do so.
 The structure of the grant tables changes occasionally when new capabilities are added, so after an upgrade you should always make sure that your tables have the current structure.
 For instructions, see Section 4.4.5, “mysql_upgrade — Check and Upgrade MySQL Tables”.